anyc/libcortex/README.md

 ```

 To configure the build, libcortex uses a simple include file for `make`, called
 `Makefile.local`.
-This file is automatically created from `Makefile.local.skel`
-if it does not exist.
+This file is automatically created if it does not exist based
+on the available libraries on the host.
+See `Makefile.local.skel` for a selection
+of common options.

 If you want to test libcortex in your home directory, simply call `make local`
 to generate a `Makefile.local` and call `make install_local` to create binaries